 Some of the key challenges in the region include prison overcrowding, delays in the trial process, poor treatment of people in vulnerable situations and in some areas poor coordination between criminal justice agencies, lack of resources and political will to make significant reforms.

-The Europe programme is based in the Hague, the Netherlands.
+The Europe programme is based in Amsterdam, the Netherlands.
 Current work focuses on:

 - developing child-friendly justice systems